A barebones theme for Jekyll, which doesn't need any dependencies except jekyll-redirect-from

 If this theme feels to bloated to you, you can try “Nixer”, the ultra-minimalist version of “Nix”.

-The default colors are the colors of the respective browsers, both in light mode and in dark mode.
+The default colors are the colors of the respective browsers, both in light and in dark mode.

-is the favicon for the light mode, and there's also a dark variant icon-dark.webp
+is the favicon for the light mode, and there's also a dark variant /assets/icons/icon-dark.webp

 “Nix” is the grammatically incorrect form of the German “nichts”, which in English means “nothing”.
 It's colloquially used to stress the nothingness.